cloudscribe/graphql/README.md

 The solution uses NoDb file system storage, so it is pre-populated with data and anyone who downloads this repo and tries it out will have the same existing data.

-Learn more about [cloudscribe](https://www.cloudscribe.com/) (a set of .netstandard libraries that can be assembled into ASP.NET Core web applications providing multi-tenant site, user, and role management and a really user friendly and powerful content engine), [GraphQL for .NET](https://github.com/graphql-dotnet/graphql-dotnet) (an alternative for traditional REST APIs created by Facebook, ported to .NET by @joemcbride et al.), and [Blazor ](https://blazor.net/) (.NET/C#/Razor in the web browser, an alternative to javascript UI frameworks like React, Angular, Vue, etc.).
+### Learn more about

+* [cloudscribe](https://www.cloudscribe.com/) (a set of .netstandard libraries that can be assembled into ASP.NET Core web applications providing multi-tenant site, user, and role management and a really user friendly and powerful content engine)
+*[GraphQL for .NET](https://github.com/graphql-dotnet/graphql-dotnet) (an alternative for traditional REST APIs created by Facebook ([official docs](https://graphql.org/learn/)), ported to .NET by @joemcbride et al.)
+* [Blazor ](https://blazor.net/) (.NET/C#/Razor in the web browser, an alternative to javascript UI frameworks like React, Angular, Vue, etc.).

 ## Try It Out